ans-group/docs.ukfast.co.uk/source/monitoring/DPACK/Linux.md

 ![Linux-DPACK-Password](files/Linux/Linux_DPACK_Password.PNG)

-7) The console will now display the each disk detected on the server/VM, UKFast suggests you enter "yes" to all of them:
+7) The console will now display each disk detected on the server/VM, UKFast suggests you enter "yes" to all of them:

 ![Linux-DPACK-Disk](files/Linux/Linux_DPACK_Disk.PNG)